-I. Introduction
+1. Introduction

-Close formation flying of satellites, on the order of tens of meters apart, presents many exciting possibilities.
+Close formation flying of satellites, with separation distances ranging on the order of tens of meters, presents many exciting space mission possibilities.
 By maintaining several different satellites within tens of meters of one another, a significant amount of scientific instrumentation can be concentrated in a small area of space.
 This type of formation has several advantages over a single large craft.
 Not all of the satellites need to be launched at the same time.
 Individual craft can take advantage of available space on already scheduled launch vehicles.
 This allows for the assembly of a formation over a period of time, rather than all at once.
-By designing a formation that does not require a physical structure to hold the components together, complicated space based assembly can be avoided.
-Satellites could theoretically be launched into their position into the formation and start integration and operation immediately.
-Because the separation distances between each craft can be as large as tens of meters, scientific instruments can be spaced farther apart than would be possible on a single craft.
-This type of formation is especially useful in interferometry applications, and has been proposed for the Terrestrial Planet Finder.
-1,2
+By designing a formation that does not require a physical structure to hold the components together, complicated space-based assemblies are avoided.
+Satellites can theoretically be launched into their position in the formation and start integration and operation immediately.
+Because the considered separation distances between each craft are as large as tens of meters, scientific instruments are spaced farther apart, which is challenging on a single craft.
+Finally, the significant advantage of a free-flying virtual structure is that the formation shape and size can be changed to accommodate new mission requirements by applying a new control strategy.
+This type of formation is of interest to interferometry applications such as the proposed Terrestrial Planet Finder.[1, 2]